rjsalvadorr/etudegen/readme.md

     + **Instrument range** - (lowest note and highest note)
 - **Major Keys** - The major keys that will be included in the etude book.
 - **Minor Keys** - Similar to above, but for minor keys.
-- **Displaying Key Signatures** - By default, EtudeGen won't show the key signature.
-In this setting, every accidental will be shown to the reader.
+- **Force Accidentals** - By default, EtudeGen will show every accidental to the reader.
+This is meant to reinforce the reader's memory when learning the notes in a key.

 ### Parameters not yet configurable